-The UMCB lease provides that Seton will continue to lease and operate UMCB until construction of a new teaching hospital is complete.
-The new teaching hospital, Dell Seton Medical Center at the University of Texas is currently scheduled to open in May of 2017.
+The UMCB lease provided that Seton will continue to lease and operate UMCB until construction of a new teaching hospital was completed.
+The new teaching hospital, Dell Seton Medical Center at the University of Texas opened in May of 2017.
 The UMCB lease provides that Central Health and Seton shall negotiate mutually agreeable terms of a written amendment to the UMCB lease that will allow Seton to continue to lease, occupy and use specified portions of the UMCB campus.
-Currently, these terms have not been determined and future lease payments are unknown.
+A new lease was executed in December 2017 with an initial term of December 31, 2017 through September 30, 2024.
+See Note 24 for more details.